 If you were less than 18 years old when your workplace illness was diagnosed.
 Three years from your 18 th birthday.

 In some cases, this time limit can differ, in certain special circumstances.
-To find out if any of these apply in your own claim for compensation for vibration white finger, speak to one of our claims team.
+To find out if any of these apply to your own claim for compensation for Vibration White Finger, speak to one of our claims team.

-How To Claim For Injuries To You Hands And Fingers At Work
+How To Claim For Injuries To Your Hands And Fingers At Work

 Starting a vibration injury claim is very simple.
 We have an easy to understand claims process.
 Speak to one of our claim advisors, and they will go over your claim with you, and then discuss your legal options.
 Once they know a little about your claim, they will offer you some free legal advice on how to proceed with a claim today.

-No Win No Fee Vibration White Finger Injury Claims
+No Win No Fee Vibration White Finger Claims

 Under our national No Win No Fee claims service, we don’t charge anything for the legal advice we give.
 We can put you in touch with a specialist VWF solicitor from our panel who would work on your case on a No Win No Fee basis.
 They would not charge you any fees at the outset, nor as they process your claim, even if this takes some time.
 If they can’t get you any compensation, then they still charge nothing at all.
 You only pay a fee if they have received a compensation payment on your behalf.
 At this stage, they will take their fee from the money received, which works out as a modest percentage, capped by law, so you won’t have to worry about giving away your compensation.
 So this really is a financially risk-free way for you to have your claim processed.